South AfricaOfficial Name: Republic of South Africa

 Xenophobic Attacks: South Africa has seen a number of attacks directed at refugees or immigrants from other African nations in recent years.
 Many of the attacks were centered in Johannesburg and the province of Gauteng in low-income neighborhoods and informal settlements, but other incidents have taken place throughout the country.
 Both targeted victims and bystanders have been killed.
 Incidents of mob violence have sprung up quickly and proven difficult for local authorities to control.
 You should listen to local media for reports of such incidents and avoid areas (primarily--but not limited to--townships) where they are likely to occur.

 Public Disturbances and Strikes: Organized or wildcat labor strikes occur regularly in South Africa.
 Service delivery protests also occur frequently and are generally motivated by poor residents’ frustrations with shortfalls in public service deliveries.
 While both types of disturbances – labor strikes and service delivery protests – are generally localized and normally occur well away from typical tourist destinations, these disturbances can develop quickly, unpredictably, and occasionally turn violent.
 Strikes can also interrupt the provision of electricity, water, fuel, and other goods and services.
 During strikes by public workers, access to government offices, public hospitals and schools may be difficult due to protests and picket lines.
 Use caution and steer clear of any area where protests, demonstrations, or other public disturbances are taking place.
 South Africa has many private medical facilities/services that may not be impacted by public-sector strikes.
+Note: Security Messages issued regarding demonstrations and strikes will now be posted on the U.S. Mission to South Africa’s website.

 Public Transportation: Public transportation accidents involving trains, buses, minibus taxis and private cars are a regular occurrence in South Africa.
 In addition, minibus taxis and buses have been targeted by criminal elements for hijacking and robbery.
 Often, the safety and security standards on public transportation systems – especially in urban areas and townships - in South Africa are not on par with what travelers would expect in the United States.
 The use of individual metered taxis from established taxi companies and tour buses is recommended.
 The Gautrain, which travels between the airport and Johannesburg/Pretoria, is considered a very reliable and safe mode of transportation.